official-kalyani/laravel-notes-by-me/sql.md

 SELECT * from movies where imdb_rating BETWEEN 6 AND 8;

 ```
-- Select all movies whose release year can be 2018 or 2019 or 2022
+1.Select all movies whose release year can be 2018 or 2019 or 2022
- -- Approach1:
+ - Approach1:
  ```
  SELECT * from movies where release_year=2022 or release_year=2019 or release_year=2018;
  ```
- -- Approach2:
+ - Approach2:
 ```
 SELECT * from movies where release_year IN (2018,2019,2022);
 ```